 - 1) As a youth leader you are expected to conduct yourself in a way that is consistent with King's Church values.
 You may be viewed as a role model and your behaviour in your role, or in your personal life may impact the lives of young people in the group. - 2) Please be aware that giving and receiving gifts is open to misinterpretation.
 Unless gifts are part of an agreed reward system within the group, please do not give presents to anyone in the group.
-If a young person tries to give you a gift, please do not accept it without speaking to the youth leader and the young person's parents/guardians. - 3) If a young person develops an infatuation with a leader, any incidents or indicators should be recorded and reported to the youth leader.
+If a young person tries to give you a gift, please do not accept it without speaking to the youth leader and the young person's parents/guardians.

+- 3) If a young person develops an infatuation with a leader, any incidents or indicators should be recorded and reported to the youth leader.
 The object of the infatuation must take care to maintain boundaries and ensure their words and actions cannot be misconstrued.
 If deemed necessary, the adult may need to be removed from the situation. - 4) Communication with young people should be clear and transparent.
 Messages on social media should be in the form of a formal group account which is viewed by more than one adult on the youth team.
 Youth leaders should not text or email young people without parental consent.
-In order to safeguard workers and young people, another adult should be copied in on texts/emails.
-Any other form of contact via the internet (including games consoles) should be with the knowledge and consent of the parents. - 5)Events arranged by the church must follow approved ratios of adults to young people.
+To safeguard workers and young people, another adult should be copied in on texts/emails.
+Any other form of contact via the internet (including games consoles) should be with the knowledge and consent of the parents. - 5) Events arranged by the church must follow approved ratios of adults to young people.
 There should be no secret social contact between young people and leaders.
-Any invitations to social events or to homes not arranged by the church should be with the knowledge and agreement of parents.
+Any invitations to social events or to homes not arranged by the church, should be with the knowledge and agreement of parents.
 Leaders must satisfy themselves that parents have consented and agreed to the contact, and not rely on the young person to gain consent. - 6) Ensure that physical contact is limited, appropriate, public and cannot be misconstrued.
 Ensure any accidents or injuries are recorded and reported to parents and the youth leader.
-Check that the room, equipment and activities are safe. - 7) Treat young people with dignity and respect.
+Check that the room, equipment, and activities are safe. - 7) Treat young people with dignity and respect.
 Ensure any behavioural problems are dealt with according to the established policies of the youth group. - 8) If dealing with a distressed young person, or praying for them, ensure that there are two adults present of the same gender as the young person.
-Enable the young person to have a measure of privacy, without compromising safeguarding principles. - 9) Do not take photos or videos of young people on personal equipment unless they are for a specific sanctioned purpose, and you have the young person's consent, and that of the youth leader.
+Enable the young person to have a measure of privacy, without compromising safeguarding principles. - 9) Do not take photos or videos of young people unless they are for a specific sanctioned purpose, and you have the young person's consent, and that of the youth leader.
 Images should be used appropriately and not displayed without parental consent.
 You should be able to justify any image of a young person that you have.
-There is no justification for secret or indecent images. - 10) Every youth activity must take place with parental knowledge and consent.
-Appropriate ratios of leaders to young people must be observed.
-Youth leaders must have parent contact numbers and be aware of any relevant medical information.
-Where lifts are needed or given, the transportation section of the safe-guarding policy must be followed.
+There is no justification for secret or indecent images.